About Our Organization

 - MHS does not issue credit or grades.
 Parents/Guardians may contact tutors for suggested grades.

 - Core subject tutorial classes including Language Arts, Science, Social Studies and Foreign Language will assign homework/extension work/project homework.
 Math curriculum is not provided but can be suggested upon request.
-Each student is expected to bring their own curriculum to class.
+Each student is expected to bring their own math curriculum to class.